 - When employees fail to follow policy, such as not wearing safety glasses or failing to follow LOTO procedures, for example, then always hold them accountable.

-Here is a basic graduated enforcement process:
+Here is our recommended graduated enforcement process:

 - Verbal warning for first or second time offenses

 - Written warnings for additional offenses

 - Penalties/Punishment for continued offenses such as docked hours, or even termination of employment.